DerekCresswell/GameDesign11/3 Top Down Arcade/5 HUD.md

 To start, how about we just stick a piece of text on our canvas.\
 Right click on the hierarchy and scroll down to "UI" and then click "Text".\
 You will see that Unity has automatically placed this as a child of the canvas object.
 Now if you look at your game you will see that there is some text displaying.
 If you play the game and move around you will see that the text does not move.\
 This will be the base of our HUDs.
 Let's start by moving this to the top right corner to be our health display.
-You will notice there are some extra markers popping up, this is due to our text using a ["Rect Transform"](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/class-RectTransform.html) as opposed to the normal transform.
-This is basically the same thing except instead of representing a point (`Vector3`) it represents a full rectangle.
+You will notice there are some extra markers popping up, this is due to our text using a ["Rect Transform"](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/class-RectTransform.html) as opposed to the normal transform.\
+This tool has some special features we want to take advantage of, for instance easily anchoring our text to a corner.

+// Finish rect transform

 Place this somewhere that looks like a good spot to display health.
 Here we've also changed the default text, bumped up the font size, and colored the text to appear better.

+// Edit for rect transform
 ![HealthText](Images/HealthText.JPG)

 That's great and all but it does not actually display our health.
 To do this we need some code, luckily we can do this pretty easily.